actionml/harness/rest_spec.md

 # Auth-Server API (Private)

+This API is private and used only by Harness to manages Users and Permissions.
+It is expected that these resources will be accessed through the Harness API, which will in turn use this API.

 The Auth-Server is a microservice that Harness uses to manage `User` and `Permission` resources.
-Any holder of a "bearer-token" is a `User` and the `User` may have many permissions, which are the routes and resources they are authorized to access.
+Any holder of a "secret" is a `User` and the `User` may have many permissions, which are the routes and resources they are authorized to access.

 The Auth-Server is secured with connection level security no TLS or Auth itself is required and no SDK is provided since only the Harness Rest-Server needs to access it directly.